Thursday, February 27, 2020

 Saves (7+X) or less is a success

-Damage Threshold X: All Outsiders have a Damage Threshold.
+Damage Threshold X: All Empty-Men have a Damage Threshold.
 They only take damage from sources if the amount of damage equals or exceeds their Damage Threshold.
 If a source of damage cannot equal or exceed the Threshold, instead ignore it, as if it did no damage.
-To determine the Outsider's Damage Threshold, consult the table labeled "How strong is it" below.
+To determine the Empty-Man's Damage Threshold, consult the table labeled "How strong is it" below.

 - Be sneaky, scare people for fun and profit